 According to Search Engine Journal, “Google is rewriting title tags for a limited amount of pages in search results, often replacing the text with a page’s H1 tag.
 It’s known that Google adjusts titles in SERPs by making small tweaks, such as appending a business’s name to the end.
 But now Google is overriding titles with different text.”

-What this means is that your title tags on each page are sometimes being replaced by the H1s and H2s on the same pages.
+What this means is that your title tags on each page are sometimes being replaced by the H1s and H2s on the same pages (your top level and second level headings).
 Therefore, It’s important that you utilize strong H1s and H2s, as these can essentially be pulled into Google as the main title of your page.
 Make sure you’re breaking your product descriptions into different sections and using appropriate headers for each of the sections.

+If you want your product reviews to pull into Google (organic and paid), you’ll need to use a review platform that’s a Google partner.
 If you look at the example below you can see the review rating from the Park Perfection Instant Eye Lift product page populating in Google’s search results.
+This is populating from the DermWarehouse site, since we use a Google partner for that business (TrustPilot).

 The review rating snippet is derived from Schema Markup placed on your site (learn more about Schema).

 When you sign up for a service like Yotpo or TrustPilot, you can get review ratings to populate in organic search, PPC Ads and Google Shopping Ads.
-The price point isn’t cheap for these review softwares (around $500/month).
+The price point isn’t cheap for these review software’s (we pay over $900 per month for TrustPilot).
 It could be well worth it for your business for the following reasons:

 Utilize an SEO Plugin